 If you would like more information, see our FAQs here, or would like to speak in person to a representative of Northern Cross please go to our Contact page.
 If you are interested in walking with us next Easter and would like to sign up please go to our Registration page.

-St Cuthbert's Leg - this group has been merged into Haddington Leg for 2013, but you can still book a place on another Leg, click here for details
+Melrose Leg - this route has been mothballed for the moment (see notes below) but you can still book a place on another Leg, click here for details

 From Melrose to Holy Island through the Scottish borders

-St Cuthbert's Leg starts in Melrose on the Saturday before Palm Sunday, following St Cuthbert's Way for approximately 70 miles as it winds through the Scottish borders.
+Melrose Leg starts in Melrose on the Saturday before Palm Sunday, partly following St Cuthbert's Way as well as other routes, for slightly under 70 miles through the Scottish borders.
 We walk mainly off road carrying the cross for about ten miles a day.
 The shorter distance helps the slower walker but make no mistake, it sometimes seems that it's all uphill.
-This is a walking retreat with more emphasis on prayer, meditation and song, better suited to adults wishing to pursue a pilgrimage away from the hustle and bustle of everyday life.
+This is a walking experience of friendship, challenge, song, prayer, and some meditation, giving a break away from the hustle and bustle of everyday life.

-From just above St Cuthbert's Cave on Good Friday we get our first views of our destination before continuing through Fenwick to the coast and meeting the other legs.
+From just above St Cuthbert's Cave on Thursday we will have also had the first views of our final destination.
+From Fenwick we continue to the coast and meet the other legs.
 Then it is a simple matter of crossing the sands together following the poles of the old Pilgrim route before the tide catches us.